 I then have them explain what they notice and their thoughts after seeing the eggs looking the same on the inside.
 They love it, and I find it rewarding to teach this lesson every year.
 It opens their hearts and minds, thinking outside of the box, viewing them from another person of color.
 Another great tool is reading different books that relate to racism.
 Children love to talk and discuss.
 We, as the teacher, should give them that time to discuss their thoughts with one another.
 I try to slide in a few YouTube videos that will connect and bring that vision to life positively.

 Brycial T. Williams was born and raised in Wynne, Arkansas.
-Since childhood, he has always wanted to be an educator.
-He desired then to change lives and that’s exactly what he’s doing.
-Brycial is a graduate and football state champion of the class of 2002 at Wynne High School.
-He is currently preparing for his doctorate in early childhood education.
+He is a graduate and football state champion of the class of 2002 at Wynne High School.
+He is currently preparing for his doctorate in early childhood education and is a member of Profound Gentlemen.

 Jason has worked in education for over 15 years as a teacher, blogger and community advocate.
 He speaks and writes primarily about the need to improve education for Black boys, particularly increasing the number of Black male educators in schools.
 In addition to blogging here at EdLanta, Jason is also a featured writer at Education Post.